Bellfalasch/frontend-forum/slides.md

 transition: slide-left
 ---

-# Vite
+# <twemoji-racing-car/> Vite

 In the past years many teams have moved apps to Vite, it will probably be a thing for teams for some time.

-* NO sales done it (thx Gaute) - https://github.com/gjensidige/salg-nettbutikk/pull/2015
+* <twemoji-shopping-cart/> NO sales done it (thx Gaute) - https://github.com/gjensidige/salg-nettbutikk/pull/2015
 * NO G+ done it (thx Jon) - https://github.com/gjensidige/salg-gpluss/pull/396
-* Step-by-step inspo from (thx Ludovit)  https://blog.logrocket.com/vite-3-vs-create-react-app-comparison-migration-guide/
+* Step-by-step inspo (thx Ludovit) - https://blog.logrocket.com/vite-3-vs-create-react-app-comparison-migration-guide/

 ---
 transition: slide-left
 ---

-# Dev Surveys
+# <twemoji-bar-chart/> Dev Surveys

-* <twemoji-chart-increasing/> Many 2023-surveys have closed
+Many 2023-surveys have closed recently, and the reports are in.

 * <twemoji-chart-decreasing/> Stackoverflow 2023 - https://survey.stackoverflow.co/2023/#ai
-* <twemoji-bar-chart/> State of CSS 2023 - https://2023.stateofcss.com/en-US
+* <twemoji-chart-increasing/> State of CSS 2023 - https://2023.stateofcss.com/en-US
   * <twemoji-film-projector/> Talk on SoCSS - https://www.twitch.tv/codeitlive

 ---
 transition: slide-left
 ---

-# FE News
+# <twemoji-rolled-up-newspaper/> FE News

 **Dependabot** You can now group PRs https://github.blog/changelog/2023-08-24-grouped-version-updates-for-dependabot-are-generally-available/